Universal Hero

-Universal Hero is an action-adventure game released by Mastertronic in 1986 for the ZX Spectrum and in 1987 for the Atari 8-bit family.
+Universal Hero is an action-adventure game released by Mastertronic in 1986 for the ZX Spectrum and in 1987 for the Atari 8-bit computers.
 The Spectrum version was developed by Stuart Middleton working under the name of Xcel Software.
 The Atari 8-bit port was commissioned by Mastertronic from a third-party developer.

 Gameplay

 Taking the part of Burt, the "Universal Hero", the player must repair a space shuttle in order to make their way to a planet where they can pick up the spare parts needed to mend a space freighter which is out of control and on-course to destroy both Burt and his chances of returning to Earth.
 The player explores a flip-screen environment, avoiding enemies and solving simple puzzles by finding objects that need to be used in the correct locations to proceed.

 A bug in the Atari 8-bit version password screen makes the game impossible to complete.